-Apple announced iOS 14 at WWDC in June and revealed many new features and enhancements to the iPhone OS.
-This marks the first big change to the home screen since its inception and new privacy facing features were added across the system.
+Apple announced iOS 14 at the 2020 WWDC and revealed many new features and enhancements to the iPhone operating system.
+This update marked the first big change to the home screen since its inception and new privacy facing features were added across the system.

 ● Released in September 2020